 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-It may be midwinter, but work on the Swan River Restoration Project continues.
-We wanted to provide you with a couple of updates as we look towards spring and the 2017 field season:
+It may be a snowy Summit County winter, but work continues on the Swan River Restoration Project.
+It has been a busy “off season” and we wanted to provide you with a few updates as we look towards advancing work in 2019:

 Keep in touch; it is shaping up to be another exciting year for the Swan River Restoration Project!

 Additional information about Swan River Restoration Project is available at RestoreTheSwanRiver.com as well as on the Open Space and Trails Special Projects web page.
 If you have additional questions about the restoration project, you can contact Summit County Open Space and Trails Director Brian Lorch, or Open Space and Trails Resource Specialist Jason Lederer, or call 970.668.4060.

 Posted on December 4, 2018 at 4:51 PM by Jason Lederer

 As we close the books on 2018, we are reflecting on another successful year for the Swan River Restoration Project.
 The past year saw the completion of work on Reach A and the continuation of gravel removal from Reach B.

 Posted on July 23, 2018 at 12:40 PM by Jason Lederer

 The Board of County Commissioners (BOCC) will be holding an appeals hearing on Tuesday, July 24th at 1:30 p.m., for Peak Materials’ application for a gravel milling (crushing) Conditional Use Permit (CUP) on the Mascot Placer.
 Due to the overlap in Swan River Restoration Project